Politics of Pennsylvania: Federal relations

 During the Tom Ridge administration, the Commonwealth of Pennsylvania maintained a permanent in-house lobbying office in Washington, D.C., to lobby the federal government of the United States.
 During the Ed Rendell administration, the Commonwealth closed that office and entered into a $720,000 annual contract with Blank Rome to lobby the federal government.
 The Rendell administration says that the contract with Blank Rome was $140,000 less per year than maintaining a permanent state office in Washington.

-Pennsylvania's Federal Representation
+Federal representation

-Pennsylvania currently has 17 House districts In the 118th Congress, 9 are held by Democrats and 8 are held by Republicans.
-There are as follows:
+Pennsylvania currently has 17 House districts.
+In the 119th Congress, ten are held by Republicans and seven are held by Democrats: